kylephillips/wp-nested-pages/readme.txt

 = 2.0.5 =
 * Parent field added to bulk edit under hierarchical post types.
+* Fixes HTML Validation where invalid rel attribute error was being thrown on custom link items.

 = 2.0.4 =
 * Fixes PHP warning if a search is performed with only one result when WP_DEBUG is enabled.